neicnordic/sda-sync/README.md

 docker compose --profile sda-finland up
 ```

+**Note:** the version of the `sensitive-date-archive` services for the whole stack can be changed by editing the `.env` file that is located in the root of the repo.

 ## Encrypt and upload files

 There is a script under the `dev_utils` folder that cleans up the files folder and exports the keys for encryption.
 Running the script should download the crypt4gh keys that would allow for encrypting the `file.test` included in the `dev_utils/tools` folder